kyma-project/kyma/docs/kyma/docs/05-03-overrides.md

 ## Overview

 The Installer is a [Kubernetes Operator](https://coreos.com/operators/) that uses Helm to install Kyma components.
-Helm provides an overrides feature to customize the installation of charts, such as to configure environment-specific values.
+Helm provides an **overrides** feature to customize the installation of charts, for example to configure environment-specific values.
 When using Installer for Kyma installation, users can't interact with Helm directly.
 The installation is not an interactive process.

 To customize the Kyma installation, the Installer exposes a generic mechanism to configure Helm overrides called **user-defined** overrides.